 (Notice that in dimensions $n \ge 3$ the Radon points are Riemannian points.)
-However [13, Theorem 4.4] supports the following
+However [13, Theorem 4.4] supports my conjecture that

 Conjecture.
 The existence of two Radon points implies the hyperbolicity of a Hilbert geometry if the boundary is twice differentiable.